Component 4: Awareness raising and knowledge sharing

 - Output 4.4.
 Presentation of INMS development to UN Environment Assembly in Yrs 1 & 3

 - Output 4.5.
 Guidance documents specific to selected stakeholders advising on assessing and presenting nitrogen management and use efficiency issues

 - Output 4.6.
 With 1% of the project resources in support of IW:LEARN

 - Output 4.7.
 Dedicated project website connected with IW:LEARN and other GEF knowledge management systems (within 6 months)

 - Output 4.8.
 Documented cooperation and knowledge exchange with (i) IW:LEARN including at least one functioning CoP as well as (ii) with STAP

 - Output 4.9.
 Participation at the International Waters conferences; at least 3 experiences notes and tracked project progress reported using the GEF5 IW tracking tool

-Component 4 is composed of nine activities which will deliver the outputs above.
+Component 4 is composed of nine activities which are delivering the outputs above.
 Project management for Component 4 is shown in the diagram below.
-For more information on each of the activities, follow the links on the diagram below.